 Mozzarella di Bufala Campana has been given Protected Designation of Origin status by the European community, whereby those products carrying this symbol are certified to be produced according to a strictly controlled traditional recipe in select locations in the regions of Campania, Lazio, Apulia and Molise.

 Makes 2 muffolettas (quantities can be adjusted to taste and size of bun)

 Muffoletta is typically filled with various ingredients, fresh, cooked, or cured, to create a satisfying panino that is great for lunch or a light dinner.
-At Bar Meraviglia, the pop up bar by Sanpellegrino Fruit Beverages in Milan, a number of modern renditions of the muffoletta sandwich have been created using only the best ingredients that bring together the true flavours of the Mediterranean.

 The recipe calls for the traditional muffoletta bread, but if you can’t find this at your local bakery, try the recipe with your favourite soft white bun with the filling as recommended.
 It is best of course made with Mozzarella di Bufala Campana (DOP) for the real taste of southern Italy, which may not always be available – just try to find the highest quality mozzarella you can find to use as an alternative.